isaiapedro/statistics-study/README.md

 # How it Works

-The exercises are solved using the language **Python** and libraries such as *Numnpy*, *Matplotlib* and *Seaborn*.
-The programming was done on Jupyter Notebook and the files are in the format .ipynb.
-The instructions are as follow:
+The exercises are solved using the language **Python** and libraries such as *Numpy*, *Matplotlib* and *Seaborn*.
+The programming was done on Jupyter Notebook and the files have the format .ipynb.
+The instructions are as follows:

 - Every Chapter is divided by folders.
-Some of the folder are listed below:
+Some of the folders are listed below:
   - [Linear Algebra](https://github.com/isaiapedro/math-study/tree/linear-algebra)
   - [ODEs and Series](https://github.com/isaiapedro/math-study/tree/odes-and-series)
   - [Calculus](https://github.com/isaiapedro/math-study/tree/calculus)
 - On each chapter you'll find a .ipynb file and a readme.md file.
-The readme contains an introduction to all the concepts talked about on the chapter and the .ipynb file will contain the code used to solve the exercises.
+The readme contains an introduction to all the concepts talked about on the chapter and the .ipynb file will have the code used to solve the exercises.
-- To run the solution, you can pull or download the zip files of the current folder and run the notebook on *VSCode* or the [Jupyter website](https://jupyter.org/).
+- To run the solution, you'll have to pull or download the files of the current folder and run the notebook on *VSCode* or the [Jupyter website](https://jupyter.org/).
 - You can also suggest new changes on [GitHub issues](https://github.com/isaiapedro/math-study/issues) or by creating a pull request with your suggested changes.

 ### Conclusion

 Thanks for reading up until here.
-I hope that this repo helps you to study this book and have a better understanding of Statistics and Probability.
+I hope that this repo will help you study the book and have a better understanding of Statistics and Probability.

 Any issues can be addressed on the [GitHub issues page](https://github.com/isaiapedro/math-study/issues) and hopefully I can help you soon enough.
 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/isaiapedro/) or my [Webpage](https://github.com/isaiapedro/Portfolio-Website) for more questions.